Why you should check this item on the front page of your IEP.

 Why is this important?
 Well, this child’s diagnoses include bipolar disorder, mood regulation disorder and emotionally disturbed.
 So, a casual glance, without knowing this child-that is your first impression of him.
 Certainly, not strengths-based, is it?
 A person with biases and little experience takes one look at that and thinks “this kid is nuts/crazy.”
 And that is exactly the bias we were up against with that district.

 This week, I had my son’s IEP meeting.
 Of course, I was apprehensive.
-Arrived, sat down, and was handed the draft IEP.
+Arrived, sat down and was handed the draft IEP.
 Sure enough, right there on the front page, under ‘other’ was a partial list of his diagnoses.

 The IEP is to be based on the student’s needs.
-The diagnosis isn’t even that important at this point–presumably, some type of diagnosis has already been given, so we know the “why” as to the student’s needs.
+The diagnosis isn’t even that important at this point.
+Presumably, some type of diagnosis has already been given, so we know the “why” as to the student’s needs.
 But this is all about accommodating those needs, not determining why they have them.
 I think as parents and as advocates, we are so eager to dig into the meat and potatoes of the IEP that we overlook the first page.
-A quick glance, yep, name and address is correct, let’s move on.
+A quick glance, yep, name and address are correct, let’s move on.
 That is what we do, right?

 I want the team analyzing my son based on that, not the cover page.

 Some diagnoses carry very negative stereotypes and stigmas.
 A teacher or therapist may read that partial list, never having met your child, and they’ve already formed an opinion about them.
 Right or wrong, we all do it.
 We base our opinions on what information we have.
 I challenge you to find one teacher that won’t flinch hearing “ODD” and already predetermine that that child is going to be a behavior/discipline problem.